 Dr. Li received his M.S. in Electrical Engineering from Polytechnic Institute of New York University (now Tandon School of Engineering of NYU) and his Ph.D. in Electrical Engineering from the Graduate Center of the City University of New York (CUNY).
 Prior to joining the CET Department at City Tech, he worked as a Post-Doc in the Perceptual Robotics and Intelligent Sensing Machines (PRISM) Research Center at the City College of CUNY.
 Prof. Li’s major research areas are robotics, applied control systems, embedded systems, and computer vision.
-He has and keeps working on the research topics of swarm robotics, coordination of multi-agent dynamic systems, distributed robotic systems, localization and navigation of wireless sensor network, wearable vision for assistive living, anomaly detection in traffic control, and dynamic spectrum access in cognitive radio network.
-His current research also include reconfigurable robotics, IoT/IoRT, and applications of edge computing.
+He has and keeps working on the research topics of swarm robotics, distributed robotic systems, localization and navigation of wireless sensor network, wearable vision for assistive living, anomaly detection in traffic control, and dynamic spectrum access in cognitive radio network.
+His current research also include reconfigurable robotics, IoT/IoRT, and applications of deep learning and perceptual computing.

 Dr. Li is a member of IEEE Robotics and Automation Society, IEEE Control Systems Society, ASME Dynamic Systems and Control Division, and SIAM (Society for Industrial and Applied Mathematics).